Wet, Moldy, and Leaky Crawl Spaces

 Rotting or Uneven Flooring

 Typically a crawl space has wooden posts installed to support the floor joists above.
-If you experience sagging floors it is very likely the crawl space posts are damaged by rot and/or mold.
-The indicator requires a structural engineer inspecting your crawl space as soon as possible before things get much worse.
+If you experience sagging floors it is very likely the posts are damaged by rot and/or mold.
+The indicator requires a structural engineer inspecting it as soon as possible before things get much worse.

 Increased Asthma, Allergies, and other Health Issues